awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-example-creating-buckets.md

 Create a Node\.js module with the file name `s3_listobjects.js`\.
 Make sure to configure the SDK as previously shown, including installing the required clients and packages\.

-Add a variable to hold the parameters used to call the `ListObjectsCommnad` method of the Amazon S3 service object, including the name of the bucket to read\.
+Add a variable to hold the parameters used to call the `ListObjectsCommand` method of the Amazon S3 service object, including the name of the bucket to read\.
 The callback function logs a list of objects \(files\) or a failure message\.

 ```
 // Import required AWS SDK clients and commands for Node.js.